igemsoftware2021/Vilnius-Lithuania_Software/EFBAScore/README.md

-# EFBALite
+# EFBAScore

 # Intro:

-This is an implementation and modification of the Entropic Fragment-Based Approach to Aptamer Design that runs on a personal PC instead of a supercomputer.
+This is an implementation of the scoring function for aptamers based the article "Entropic Fragment-Based Approach to Aptamer Design".

 This software was written as part of the 2021 iGEM team's Vilnius-Lithuania project.
 Please check out our [wiki](https://2021.igem.org/Team:Vilnius-Lithuania) for more information.

-List of changes made to the algorithm outlined in the article:

-1. We do less molecular dynamics simulations.
-This significantly improves calculation time at the cost of some accuracy.
-2. Better spatial sampling.
-We sample on the surface of the target molecule instead of on the surface of a bounding rectangle.
-3. We implemented a depth-first searching algorithm to increase the quality of the generated aptamer.

 # Requirments:
 The program was written to run and tested on a linux machine (Manjaro).